samufrantos/edx-documentation/en_us/open_edx_release_notes/source/maple.rst

 Learning Micro-Frontend (MFE) becomes the default courseware experience
 --------------------------------------------------------------

-Entrance exams, non-standard XML and HTML tags, and course hierarchies are not supported.
+Warning: Entrance exams, non-standard XML and HTML tags, and course hierarchies are not supported.
 See below for more details.

 ===================
 Learner Experiences